Every customer’s journey starts as a sales lead – a lead that might or might not buy from you.

 An eCommerce business, for example, would focus on turning closed deals into repeat orders.
 Say with the help of discount codes.

 Similarly, a subscription-based business would want to take steps to keep their customer engaged to retain them.
 Overtime, account executives or the customer success team can also target retained users for upselling or cross-selling services to them.
-Again, a CRM can help you manage relationships with your customer – showing their in-app activity and assisting you in selling more.
+Again, a CRM can help you manage relationships with your customer by providing detailed insights into their in-app activity and offering various CRM functionalities that assist you in selling more.

 Sales lead generation: 11 ways to get more leads